Fianna Éireann: 1914 gun running

 The Fianna played a part in gun-running in Kilcoole and Howth.
-Fianna members brought their treck-cart to Howth Pier to meet the Asgard.
-The treck-cart was full of home-made batons, and these were distributed to the Volunteers on the pier.
+Fianna members brought their trek-cart to Howth Pier to meet the Asgard.
+The trek-cart was full of home-made batons, and these were distributed to the Volunteers on the pier.
 The cart was then used to carry the surplus rifles back to the city.
 At Clontarf, the DMP and British military were awaiting the return of the volunteers and a confrontation ensued.
 Fianna officers detoured with their gun-laden cart up the Howth Road, arriving eventually at Kilmore Road, Artane, where the arms were stored for later recovery.

 John Redmond forced his nominees to be added the Volunteers' central committee in 1914, leading to a split at the outbreak of World War I. Bulmer Hobson's help to Redmond, and his subsequent opposition to the Easter Rising (he was kept under armed guard by Seán Mac Diarmada on Easter Monday 1916 as the Rising broke out, and held until the rising was under way, upon which he fled home to Belfast) led to Hobson's being sidelined by the republican movement and removed from any leadership role for the rest of his life.